Wetsuit Care Tips for Longevity

 Storage

-Do not leave in direct sunlight or wet, in a bag or car boot, for any extended length of time.
+• Avoid Extreme Conditions: Do not leave your wetsuit in direct sunlight, or in damp conditions, such as a bag or car trunk, for extended periods.

 Travelling